-- A. FLOWAGES - Continue planning efforts to remove/restore Black Brook Flowage.
+- 1. Continue planning efforts to remove/restore Black Brook Flowage.
 Discussions with DNR wildlife and DNR engineers in 2020 led to potential options to remove the structure without requiring intensive engineering plans.
 Continue discussions and develop a plan for removal in 2022.
 Seek grant funding, and as part of this, research options for creating a wetland mitigation bank. - 2.
 Vandalism/tampering of the structure at Casey Creek Flowage resulted in significant damage to the spillway structure.
 Discussions with DNR staff have led to a general agreement that the best option is to remove the structure.
 As with Black Brook, look for opportunities to remove the structure in the most cost effective manner possible. - 3.
-Continue efforts to develop a wetland mitigation bank as part of the Wolf Springs Dam #4 removal.
-This project was initiated in 2020 and it appears promising that conversion from open water habitat, back to wetland could provide for a wetland bank.
-Transfer the project to the Highway Department at such point as it appears to be a viable project. - 4.
-As part of the Wolf Springs Dam #4 removal, and potential wetland bank, look for funding options to bring Dam #3 into compliance.

-- 5. Complete any necessary inspections or engineering on the Davis Flowage Structure.
+As part of the Wolf Springs Dam #4 removal, and potential wetland bank, look for funding options to bring Dam #3 into compliance. - 4.
+Complete any necessary inspections or engineering on the Davis Flowage Structure.

-- B. WILDLIFE OPENINGS
+B. WILDLIFE OPENINGS

 - 1. Work with DNR Wildlife to evaluate the wildlife openings program.
-Priorities these openings and eliminate those with minimal benefit.

-- 2. Purchase herbicide for wildlife openings treatment
+Priorities these openings and eliminate those with minimal benefit. - 2.
+Purchase herbicide for wildlife openings treatment

-- 3. Assist DNR with mowing where feasible.
+3. Assist DNR with mowing where feasible.

-- C. OTHER WILDLIFE HABITAT RELATED PROJECTS
+C. OTHER WILDLIFE HABITAT RELATED PROJECTS

 - 1. Continue to promote jack pine habitats

 - 2. Continue to promote red oak, white birch and other declining species

 - 3. Maintain gates

 - 4. Seed logging trails where necessary.

+- 5. Washburn County received a grant of \$9,842 from turkey stamp funds for the purpose of oak scarification.
+Complete this project if acorns are sufficient.